 How much will this cost?
 Each Permit requires a non-refundable $250 filing fee.
 There may be additional license fee requirements if you will be using the resulting imagery for commercial purposes.

 How do I determine if my use is a commercial use?
 Commercial use of Grand Central Terminal imagery requires a fee-based license agreement, as most elements of the interior and exterior are protected by trademark.
 To determine if your use is commercial and quote the appropriate use fee, we recommend discussing the details of your planned media use and duration with an MTA Filming & Events representative by using the General Inquiry form found here.

 Can I cancel a Grand Central Terminal Still Photography/Film Permit Application?
-Filming & Events representative as soon as possible of a cancellation request so that your scheduled date and time can be freed up for other requests.
+Please notify your Filming & Events representative as soon as possible of a cancellation request so that your scheduled date and time can be freed up for other requests.
 The required $250 filing fee is non-refundable.